Say "I Love You" to Your Spouse Today

 Try a little shoulder rub.
 When your spouse is seated at the computer, or watching TV, either come up behind them or sit next to them.
 Put your hands on their shoulders with your thumbs pointing toward each other at the base of the neck.
 Start rubbing with the thumbs in a circular motion, moving outward towards the shoulders.
 Squeeze slightly with the fingers on the front of the shoulder as you do so.
 The shoulders are often tense from a long day at work, and may be tight.
 As you rub, they should relax and the person will sigh.
 Follow the shoulder rub with a hug and a kiss.

 Affection is an inexpensive, simple way to add love to your life on a daily basis.
-Couples who express affection regularly have much more emotionally health children.
+Couples who express affection regularly have much more emotionally healthy children.
 Children feel stability in the home when they see love expressed between their parents.
 Affection expressed as couples get older keeps them feeling young and brings back the romance that may have been lost with the activities of rearing a family.

 Sharing and giving love are what marriage is all about.
 It is what brings couples together, and is required for keeping them together.
 Life is long and lonely when couples allow their love to be forfeited due to petty disagreements and disappointments.
 Remember, there is no time like the present to rekindle your love.